RobotWebTools/rclnodejs/docs/FAQ.md

 If the package containing your target message is not listed then install it.

 Next, inspect the generated JavaScript message files by viewing the `./node_modules/rclnodejs/generated/` folder of your project for your target message.
-If you are unable to locate the message file then use the `generate-messages` script:
+If you are unable to locate the message file then use the `generate-ros-messages` script:

 ```
-<your_project>/node_modules/.bin/generate-messages
+<your_project>/node_modules/.bin/generate-ros-messages
 ```

 ## Maximum call stack size exceeded error when running in Jest